morotsman/morotsman.github.io/_posts/2020-07-12-java-covariance.markdown

 }
 {% endhighlight %}

-In the code above we are covariant in the return type of the getJoice method in OrangeCovariant which is a subtype of FruitCovariant, i.e. a direct translation of "Covariance of return types in the subtype.".
-Once again it is quite safe for the for a client of FruitCovariant to use getJoice since it will get a Fruit or a subtype of Fruit in return.
+In the code above we are covariant in the return type of the `getJoice` method in `OrangeCovariant` which is a subtype of `FruitCovariant`, i.e. a direct translation of "Covariance of return types in the subtype".
+Once again it is quite safe for the for a client of `FruitCovariant` to use `getJoice` since it will get a `Fruit` or a subtype of `Fruit` in return.

 The code examples are available at [github].